 Now helping curate festival stages (like this weekend at Bulmers Forbidden Fruit), while also keeping up consistent productions and maintaining a musical relationship with fellow Animator Mango, MathMan has been a busy guy.
-After the announcement of his new series Beat Club on August 19 in The Bernard Shaw, we decided to catch up with him to see what it’s all about, plus get his thoughts on how he sees the landscape of Irish production in 2017.

 You’re something of an OG in the Dublin beatmaking scene… The changes in Irish hip hop are well documented, but how have you seen the landscape of production change in the country over the past decade?

 You know what, it’s been really great to watch and be part of the growth over the last number of years.
 For me, three significant things have really changed the landscape of music production here in Ireland.
 Firstly and most importantly, more than ever before there’s an underlying sense of self-belief and ambition that’s really driving producers and music makers here in the country (similarly on the MC side of things).
 The inherent motivation to be the best you can be I believe is allowing our music to stand shoulder to shoulder with everything else that’s out there right now.

 Our expectation of self is improving our standards across the board – whether it’s composition, arrangement or sonic quality.
 We’ve got talent here, and the world won’t be long hearing it.

 Secondly, the producer’s attention to detail is better than it’s ever been.
 When I say attention to detail I mean the sonic quality of the music being produced here has come on leaps and bounds.
 Producers are investing time, energy and money into the quality of their audio.
 In years gone by I think a lot of producers fell down on that side of things.